eafflu/runtime/README.md

 ![hud variable in console](http://i.imgur.com/nxwu637.png)

-Open up the console in Chrome Developer Tools and type each of these code statements.
+Open up the console in Chrome Developer Tools and type out each of these statements.

     hud.updateScore(10);